marconaccini/md2word/README.md

 # md2word

-Convert markdown documents into a Microsoft Word document using Pandoc.
+Convert Markdown documents into a Microsoft Word document using Pandoc.

 ![md2word](./md2word_window.png)

-If you are not familiar with Markdown, I recommend visiting the website [Markdown guide](https://www.markdownguide.org).
+If you are not familiar with Markdown, I recommend visiting the website [Markdown Guide](https://www.markdownguide.org).

 If you are not familiar with Pandoc, I recommend visiting the website [Pandoc](https://pandoc.org).

 # Installation

-If you like git use command in your prefered folder:
+If you like **Git**, use the following command in your preferred folder:

 	git clone https://github.com/marconaccini/md2word.git

-Otherwise download the zip and extract content in your prefered folder
+Otherwise, download the ZIP file and extract its contents in your preferred folder.

-If you like create e venv enviroment like this:
+If you like, create a **venv** environment like this:

 	python -m venv env

-and then activate the enviroment with:
+and then activate the environment with:

 Linux: